amir-jafari/SOM/examples/Readme.md

 This training script is designed to be straightforward and user-friendly for those who are new to neural network training.

 ## Prerequisites
 Before running the script, ensure you have Python installed on your machine.
 The script is tested with Python 3.8+.
-You might also need to install specific Python libraries, which can be found in the `requirements.txt` file.

 ## Data Preparation
 1. Download the dataset from the following link: [Download Dataset](https://drive.google.com/file/d/1Jc5DFLza0W05gfXd56hj9hSyVAqa3aG8).